FerretDB/FerretDB/website/docs/security/authentication.md

 ```

 A client connects as the user `user1`, and authenticated using credentials stored in the `admin.system.users` collection.

+Use following command to run `mongosh` inside the temporary MongoDB container,
+attached to the same Docker network.

 ```sh
 docker run --rm -it --network=ferretdb --entrypoint=mongosh \